PacificBiosciences/skera/docs/index.md

 ***

-* _Skera_ is an alpha release.
+* _Skera_ is currently an alpha release.
 The output(s), formats, and functionality is not finalized.
 Expect changes. *

 ***